AwakeEchidna/wiiu-vc-extractor/README.md

 ## Credits
-Extraction of rpx files is possible due to the following tool created by 0CBH0: https://github.com/0CBH0/wiiurpxtool
+Decompression of rpx files is possible due to the following tool created by 0CBH0: https://github.com/0CBH0/wiiurpxtool